JdeRobot/DetectionMetrics/docs/_pages/resources/frameworks.md

   nav: "resources"
 ---

-Detection Studio gives support for a set of different deep learning frameworks: Darknet, Tensorflow, Keras, PyTorch and Caffe.
+Detection Metrics gives support for a set of different deep learning frameworks: Darknet, Tensorflow, Keras, PyTorch and Caffe.
-Here, information on how to use each one of them with Detection Studio is provided.
+Here, information on how to use each one of them with Detection Metrics is provided.

 ## Darknet
 To use Darknet as your framework you only need OpenCV installed, which is a prerequisite.